Director of Engagement and Partnerships (Remote, US)

 Passion for FFI’s mission, including social justice and social change to upend inequities.

-5+ years experience in senior leadership position(s) managing multiple complex projects and urgent priorities, while demonstrating an ability to navigate unpredictable circumstances.
+5+ years experience in senior leadership position(s) that involve management of multiple complex projects and urgent priorities, while demonstrating an ability to navigate through changing and unpredictable circumstances.

 Influential public speaker, skilled in changing mindsets and motivating others to action.

-Excellent project management skills moving ideas to implementation, tracking progress, outcomes, budget, pivoting, and presenting key insights/learnings to create national change.
+Excellent project management skills moving ideas to implementation, tracking progress and outcomes, budget management, pivoting plans as necessary, and presenting key insights and learnings internally and with external audiences to create national level change and impact.

 Curious, creative and experimental with a learning mindset.

-Ability to work effectively and collaboratively in a virtual, small team environment, able to build authentic relationships while working remotely.
+Ability to work effectively and collaboratively in a virtual, small team environment, able to build authentic relationships with diverse stakeholders while working remotely.

-Foundational knowledge of the history and realities of systemic racism, intersectionality and oppression in the United States, fluency in the core precepts of diversity, equity and inclusion and and applying DEI skills in real-world situations while continuing to learn and grow personally and alongside FFI stafff
+Foundational knowledge of the history and realities of systemic racism, intersectionality and oppression in the United States, fluency in the core precepts of diversity, equity and inclusion and can apply DEI skills in real-world situations while continuing to learn and grow personally and alongside FFI staff

 Removing bias from the hiring process